weeyin83/Lab-Deployment-in-Azure/Tutorials/azure-migrate.md

 ## Deploy the Azure lab

-The first that that you need to do is deploy the Azure virtual machine (VM) that will act as your on-prem environment.
+The first thing that you need to do is deploy the Azure virtual machine (VM) that will act as your on-prem environment.
 You can start the deployment via the following button:

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fweeyin83%2FLab-Deployment-in-Azure%2Fmain%2FVMdeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>